w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 - **CSS Selector Archaeology**: Hunting for `.contact-info` classes that vanish with the next design update
 - **HTML Structure Divination**: Parsing unstructured content that changes without notice
-- **Site-Specific Scripting**: Maintaining individual automation for each website—a maintenance nightmare
+- **Site-Specific Scripting**: Maintaining individual automation for each website which is a maintenance nightmare

 ### Real-World Pain Points

-Consider an AI assistant tasked with "auditing accessibility statements across our company's website portfolio."
+Consider an AI assistant tasked with "auditing accessibility statements across a company's website portfolio."
 For sites with APIs, this is straightforward.
 For the majority without APIs, the agent must:

 1. **Guess** where accessibility statements might be located
 2. **Hope** the HTML structure hasn't changed since the last update